GigaHierz/MACHN-Web3-Hackathon/README.md

 Discover the Future of Web3: Learn, Build, and Innovate at the 24-Hour Hackathon at the Leipzig Spinnerei on the 28/29th of June 2023

+Find a LOT OF useful information below but make sure to check our [Hacker Manual](https://leipzig-dao.notion.site/Hacker-Manual-d729529f1cd94289ba04c5addac143be?pvs=4) for all rules and guidelines.

 ## We uses Web3 for bounty distribution

 MACHN-Web3 Hackathon is leverageing the tax compliant, on-chain payout system built by the fine folks at [OpenQ](https://openq.dev).